 The faculty will post exam grades within one week after an examination.
 Tutoring with the course faculty may be arranged for any student who desires additional help with the course material.

 Professional expert tutors are available during open lab and by appointment.
-Please see posted schedules in the RT labs.
+Please see posted schedules in the individual Canvas Shells.
 It is the students responsibility to seek help and we encourage tutoring early in the semester.

 Examination Makeup